ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/attachments/what-are-attachments.dotnet.markdown

 When revisions is on, each attachment addition to a document (or deletion from a document) would create a new revision to the document, as there would be a change to the document's metadata, as shown in example #2.

+## Client API

+The follwing client API are related to attachments:

+- Get attachment names using a document ID
+- Get attachment using a document ID and attachment name.
+- Checking if attachment exists.
+- Get attachment of a revision document using document ID, attachment name and the revision change vector.
+- Store attachment.
+- Delete attachment.